webhooksite/docs/docs/cli.md

   --target=https://localhost:8080
 ```

-#### Bidirectional forwarding
+#### Bidirectional forwarding and Rewriting

 Per default, Webhook.site CLI waits for 5 seconds for a response from the target and forwards it to the Webhook.site URL as a response.

-If you have a Web application that uses absolute paths, you should use your Webhook.site URL as a subdomain rather than a path, e.g. `https://1e25c1cb-e4d4-4399-a267-cd2cf1a6c864.webhook.site` rather than `https://webhook.site/1e25c1cb-e4d4-4399-a267-cd2cf1a6c864`.
+If you have a Web application that uses absolute paths, you can either use the `--rewrite` option, which enables automatic HTML rewriting which matches your Webhook.site URL, or use your Webhook.site URL as a subdomain rather than a path, e.g. `https://1e25c1cb-e4d4-4399-a267-cd2cf1a6c864.webhook.site` rather than `https://webhook.site/1e25c1cb-e4d4-4399-a267-cd2cf1a6c864`.

 To disable bidirectional forwarding, add parameter `--listen-timeout=0`.